alaxvong/udacity-p6-linux-server-configuration/README.md

 #### 4. Generate SSH Key
 - In a new shell window, generate a SSH key on your local machine: `$ ssh-keygen -t rsa`.
 I named it grader and left password blank.
-- Copy the contents of the public key `cat ~/.ssh/grader.pub`
+- Copy the contents of the public key `cat ~/.ssh/grader.pub | pbcopy`

 ---